...

 See our funding and ongoing projects at our Funding page.

-We have two papers recently accepted to CDC2025, one on characterizing vulnerabilities of nonlinear systems against stealthy attacks, and another on cognitive security games in networked control systems.
+We have two papers recently accepted to ECC2026, one on assessing the H2-norm performance of networked control systems subject to multiplicative routing attacks, and another proposing an IMM-based approach for detecting delay attacks in networked control systems.
 See the details at Publications.